-5.1 Fortune and Mellon4 have made a comprehensive study of the interferences of various inorganic ions in this determination.
+- 5.1 Fortune and Mellon3 have made a comprehensive study of the interferences of various inorganic ions in this determination.
 Table 1 and Table 2, taken from their report, show the effects of various cations and anions on the determination of 2.0 μ g/g (ppm) iron.
 If the maximum level of 500 μ g/g (ppm) does not interfere, it is very likely that the ion will not interfere in any quantity.
 The data were obtained under slightly different conditions than those specified in the present test method, but the interferences should be similar.
-For a more detailed description of interferences, the original literature should be consulted.
+For a more detailed description of interferences, the original literature should be consulted. - 5.2 Aldehydes, ketones, and oxidizing agents interfere by consuming the hydroxylamine hydrochloride added as a reducing agent.

-1 This test method is under the jurisdiction of ASTM Committee D16 on Aromatic Hydrocarbons and Related Chemicals and is the direct responsibility of Subcommittee D16.15 on Industrial and Specialty General Standards.
+1 This test method is under the jurisdiction of ASTM Committee E15 on Industrial and Specialty Chemicals and is the direct responsibility of Subcommittee E15.01 on General Standards.

-Current edition approved Nov.
-1, 2015.
-Published January 2016.
+Current edition approved April 1, 2009.
+Published May 2009.
 Originally approved in 1970.
-Last previous edition approved in 2009 as E394 - 09.
-DOI: 10.1520/E0394-15.
+Last previous edition approved in 2004 as E 394 - 00(2004).

 2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
-For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website
+For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website.